Alex Hirsch: Career

 In February 2018, Hirsch used his Twitter account to announce an official Gravity Falls graphic novel, through a series of puzzle pieces that he would release throughout the day.
-Put together the puzzle pieces revealed the cover of Gravity Falls: Lost Legends; 4 All-New Adventures! which was written by Hirsch was released on July 24, 2018 and also became a New York Times Best Seller.
+When put together, the puzzle pieces revealed the cover of Gravity Falls: Lost Legends; 4 All-New Adventures! which was written by Hirsch was released on July 24, 2018, and also became a New York Times Best Seller.

 Outside of Gravity Falls, Hirsch has done voice work for a number of projects including Phineas and Ferb, Rick and Morty, and as the announcer for the Chelsea Peretti special, One of the Greats.
-In August 2016, it was announced that Hirsch was in negotiations to co-write the live-action Pokémon film, Detective Pikachu, alongside Guardians of the Galaxy and Captain Marvel writer Nicole Perlman.
-Hirsch was a story contributor to Sony's animated Spider-Man film, Spider-Man: Into the Spider-Verse (2018).
+In August 2016, it was announced that Hirsch was in negotiations to co-write the live-action Pokémon film, Detective Pikachu, alongside Guardians of the Galaxy and Captain Marvel writer Nicole Perlman, but he later revealed on Twitter that he had no involvement with the film.
+Hirsch was a story contributor to Sony's animated Spider-Man film Spider-Man: Into the Spider-Verse (2018), but was uncredited.

 On August 27, 2018, Hirsch signed a deal with American streaming company Netflix for a multi-year deal, according to Variety.
 Alex is currently in development on an unknown adult animated series for the company that remains NDA protected as of 2022 with no known release or announcement date as of yet.
+As of 2022, the show remains stuck in development.

 Hirsch also co-executive produced the series Inside Job alongside creator and show-runner Shion Takeuchi.
-The first half of the first season premiered on October 22, 2021, with the second half releasing in November 18, 2022 with a second season being order on June 8, 2022.
-However on January 8, 2023, Takeuchi announced that the series was cancelled, which a representative from Netflix confirmed.
+The first half of the first season premiered on October 22, 2021, with the second half releasing on November 18, 2022, with a second season being ordered on June 8, 2022.
+However, on January 8, 2023, Takeuchi announced that the series was cancelled, which a representative from Netflix confirmed.

 Hirsch is the voice of King, Hooty, and additional voices in the Disney Channel animated series The Owl House, created by Dana Terrace.
 The show premiered on January 10, 2020.

+In 2024 Hirsch wrote The Book of Bill, a Gravity Falls novel targeted at an adult audience.
+The book is written from Bill Cipher's perspective, and shows his origins and what happened to him after the end of the series.
+The Book of Bill debuted as an Amazon and No. 1 New York Times Best-Seller.